Tracing and profiling

 Section titled “OpenTelemetry with Jaeger”Instrumented calls in Embucket produce tracing events and spans using the OpenTelemetry SDK.
 These events go via OpenTelemetry Protocol (OTLP) to port 4317, where the OpenTelemetry Collector listens.
 The collector starts collecting data when you run the Docker container, which also serves a Jaeger dashboard at http://localhost:16686/.

-# Run docker container with Jaeger UI v2docker run --rm --name jaeger -p 16686:16686 -p 4317:4317 -p 4318:4318 -p 5778:5778 -p 9411:9411 jaegertracing/jaeger:2.6.0
+# Run docker container with Jaeger UI v2docker run --rm --name jaeger -p 16686:16686 -p 4317:4317 -p 4318:4318 -p 5778:5778 -p 9411:9411 jaegertracing/jaeger:2.6.0Run Embucket in tracing mode

-Section titled “Run Embucket in tracing mode”Use the RUST_LOG
+Section titled “Run Embucket in tracing mode”Use the RUST_LOG environment variable to define log levels and the --tracing-level argument to enable tracing with Jaeger.

-Both default log level and default tracing level use info
+Both default log level and default tracing level use info.

-target/debug/embucketd --jwt-secret=test --backend=memory '--cors-allow-origin=http://localhost:8080' --cors-enabled=true --tracing-level=trace
+target/debug/embucketd --jwt-secret=test --backend=memory '--cors-allow-origin=http://localhost:8080' --cors-enabled=true --tracing-level=traceProfiling

-Section titled “Profiling”If you need to profile the embucketd
+Section titled “Profiling”If you need to profile the embucketd executable, you can use Samply.

 This guide includes Samply as one way to profile, presented here as an experiment.
 This solution works out of the box on macOS, Linux, and Windows.

-command invocation.
+To start profiling, prepend samply record to the embucketd command invocation.
 Perform the actions you need to profile, then stop profiling to open a profile report in the browser.

 # install Samplycargo install --locked samply